trrapp12-ironyard/CodePens/README.md

 # CodePens

-<p>There are a lot of good problems I have solved in my career that didn't result in a full-fledged, fully functional app.
+<p>I have solved many problems in my career that didn't result in any full-fledged, fully functional app.
 In fact, most of my use cases as a data analyst require putting in small, succint, but smart functions which can get in and get out before anyone knows we were there.
 In that spirit here are a few code pens demonstrating quick, powerful solutions that weren't necessarily full-fledged apps</p>
 <br/>

 ---